MlesTalk is an instant messenger application which uses Mles (Modern Lightweight channEl Service) - Websocket protocol to exchange information.

 Messages are sent over TLS protected connection by default which should be secure.

-Message data sent is obfuscated end-to-end using symmetrical Blowfish (56-bit, weak key) with CTS+AONT and Blake2 HMAC.
+In addition to TLS encryption, message data is obfuscated end-to-end using symmetrical Blowfish (56-bit, weak key) with CTS+AONT and Blake2 HMAC.
 While not plain text, please do note that this obfuscation does not protect from serious message opening efforts.

 Please use a different user name for simultaneous logins on the same channel.
 It is a feature of the Mles protocol that the user name is restricted to one active at a time.